antoninklopp/cs-to-ts-action/README.md

 This github action allows you to check if your C# and your ts models are synchronized.

+## Example project

+https://github.com/antoninklopp/cs-to-ts-action-example is an example project where you can find a complete set up of this action

 ## Set up

 Add the action to your repo and you should have a file named cs-to-ts.yml that appears under the .github/workflows folder and should look like